ferhatte10/Threes_game/README.txt

    Once you're in , click on J or switch the lines to 'comment jouer' to read the notice of

-   the game , and discorver our game , you can change it as you wish it an open source code
+   the game , and discover our game , you can change it as you wish it an open source code

    , share it with your mates .

-   Enjoy it for free (it 6$ in playstore and appstore) .
+   Enjoy it for free (it costs 6$ in playstore and appstore) .